Documentation

 Several useful documents concerning the Scala language, and how to write software using Scala, are available on these pages.
 Whether you are interested in an introductory document in order to learn Scala, in a step-by-step guide to its features, or in reference material on the language specification, you will find on this page a collection of useful resources.

-• The Scala Book
+• Learning Scala

 • A Tour of Scala